hmac/raft/README.md

 - `Candidate`: The node is attempting to acquire votes from other nodes to become leader.
 - `Leader`: The node has won an election and is responding to client requests and replicating log entries to other nodes in the cluster.
 - `Bootstrap`: The node has just been booted prior to being added to a cluster.
-It will not call an election or attempt to become leader, but will instead wait for an AppendEntries RPC from a leader.
-Once it has received an RPC it will convert to a normal follower†.

-† This condition may need to be adjusted to ensure the two-phase server addition process that Raft uses to prevent split votes.
+It behaves much like a Follower, except it will not transition to Candidate (or Follower).
+It will stay in Bootstrap until it receives a cluster configuration change (`LogConfig`) log entry which indicates that it is part of the cluster.
+At this point it will transition to Follower and proceed as normal.
+This role is required to ensure that new nodes can be safely added to an existing cluster, and is how we bootstrap a cluster from scratch.

 ## Implemented features
 - A working implementation of the core algorithm (log replication and leader